 The approach and assumptions applied to determine the eligibility of the activities listed above are set out below.
-In this respect, the starting point should be the fact that ROVI's main activity is the production and marketing of pharmaceutical products and, therefore, a large part of its
+In this respect, the starting point should be the fact that ROVI's main activity is the production and marketing of pharmaceutical products and, therefore, a large part of its inable European Union Taxonomy turnover, as well as its CapEx and OpEx, is linked to the Group's production process itself.

-Our Financial Our Responsible and
+Our Financial Sustainable

-Performance in 2023 Management
+Performance in 2023

+Management